redmond2742/SSOSS/README.md

 ## Usage
 To use the SSOSS program,
-1. Setup the necessary input files in A and B.
+1. Collect and Setup Data as described in section A.1 or A.2 and B below.
+2. Syncronize the video as described in [the SSOSS How To Video](https://youtu.be/R7qm3d8Ego8) and [mentioned below](https://github.com/redmond2742/ssoss#sync-gpx--video-process).
-2. Follow the data processing commands in Part C. Jupyter Notebook available as example
+2. Follow the commandline commands in Part C or use the Windows OS GUI interface.

 ### A.1 Input File: Intersection CSV File
 Data related to the static road objects (signs and traffic signals) need to be saved in a CSV file for used in processing.
 Both Intersection CSV files and Sign CSV template files are available in "CSV templates" folder in this github repository and includes an example intersection/sign for easy duplication.
 Header descriptions stays in CSV file.